Skip to content

 There are plenty of great places to visit near Bowen Island, Canada.
 In an area full of outstanding viewpoints, Tunnel Bluffs still manages to stand out.
 On a clear, sunny day it is absolutely worth a few hours of time and effort to get to this standout spot.

-View of the islands in the Howe Sound from the Tunnels Bluff hike viewpoint
+Woman in front View of the islands in the Howe Sound from the Tunnel Bluffs hike viewpoint

 View from Tunnel Bluffs